juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/05_Georeferencing_and_Creating_New_Shapefiles.md

 Often enough you will encounter raster files of maps or satellite images that don't have a geographic reference.
 And although you can add them to your map in qGIS, they will come in in the wrong location and at the wrong scale.
 In these cases, if you want to use these images you will want to georeference them, which means, based on other files with appropriate geographic data, move and scale these images until the fit the right location, the right orientation and the right size.

-In addition, once you have georeferenced these images you will probably want to digitize some part of them, creating new vector shapefiles with the appropriate data.
+In addition, once you have georeferenced these images you will probably want to digitize some part of them, creating new vector shapefiles based on these images with associated data.

 For more information about georeferencing take a look at this Wikipedia [article](https://en.wikipedia.org/wiki/Georeference).

 ### Datasets:
 For this tutorial we will be georeferencing a map of New York City's bike lane system.
-You should download the map from [here](http://www.nyc.gov/html/dot/html/bicyclists/bikemaps.shtml).
+You should download the map from [here](https://github.com/juanfrans-courses/mapping_arch_hum/tree/master/Spring_2016/Class_Data/05_Georeferencing).
 In addition, we will also be using the following datasets:
 * nybb - New York City boroughs.
 Originally downloaded from [here](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml).
 * HYDRO - New York hydrography.
 Originally downloaded [here](https://data.cityofnewyork.us/Environment/Hydrography/drh3-e2fd).